marin-m/SongRec/README.md

 source $HOME/.cargo/env
 ```

-If you already updated rust, then update it:
+If you already installed rust, then update it:

 ```bash
 rustup update